apetranov/python_book_scraper/README.md

 ## How to run locally???🤔💭🤔

-<h3>1.
-Clone repo or download repo as zip file.</h3>
+<h4 style="font-weight: normal;">1.
+Clone repo or download repo as zip file.</h4>
-<h3>2.
-Open directory in terminal and execute book_scraper.py (In Windows Powershell this is done by entering "python book_scraper.py" and pressing anter.
-Command varies depending on your OS!!!)</h3>
+<h4 style="font-weight: normal;">2.
+Open directory in terminal and execute book_scraper.py (In Windows Powershell this is done by entering "python book_scraper.py" and pressing enter.
+Command varies depending on your OS!!!)</h4>
-<h3>3.
-Have some fun with the project and enjoy!!!😀😄😁</h3>
+<h4 style="font-weight: normal;">3.
+Have some fun with the project and enjoy!!!😀😄😁</h4>

 ## Demo gif